Kelly Rulon: Water Polo Goal Scoring at UCLA

-International and Olympics
+International competition highlights

 Rulon received MVP honors at the 1999 Junior Olympics and was five-time Junior Olympics First-Team All-American.
 She played in the 2002 Junior Pan American Championships, where she was the tournament's leading scorer.

-In 2004, Rulon redshirted to play in the Summer Olympics in Athens, Greece.
-She scored four goals in the Olympics including the game-winning goal against Hungary in the opening game.
-The US women won the bronze medal by defeating Australia.
 After the 2005 collegiate season, Rulon played for the U.S. National Team that won a silver medal in the 2005 FINA World Championships in Canada.
+Rulon was a two-time medalist, with one gold and a silver at the World Championships.

 During 2009 FINA World Championship in Rome, which saw US women team winning the gold medal, Kelly Rulon scored last two goals of the final match against Canada.
 She was also awarded of the Gold Cap as tournament's best player.

-Kelly currently trains with the USA Water Polo National Team and in October 2011 helped lead Team USA to the gold medal at the Pan American games.
+Kelly trained with the USA Water Polo National Team and in October 2011 where she led Team USA to the gold medal at the Pan American games.

+Olympics

+2004 Olympic bronze medal

+In 2004, Rulon redshirted from UCLA to play on the Women's U.S. Water Polo team in the Summer Olympics in Athens, Greece under Head U.S. Women's Olympic Water Polo Coach Guy Baker.
+As the youngest player on the team at only 20, Rulon scored four goals in Olympic competition including the game-winning goal against Hungary in the opening game.
+The US women won the bronze medal by defeating Australia.

+2012 London Olympic gold medal

-In 2012, Rulon played in the Summer Olympics in London, England.
-She assisted the US women's team win the gold medal, against Spain.
-The final score of the final match in London against Spain was 8-5.
+In 2012, Rulon played in the Summer Olympics in London, England, winning the gold medal under Head Women's Water polo coach Adam Krikorian.
+The US women's team won the gold medal, against Spain with a score in the final match of 8-5.

 Clubs

-Rulon left UCLA after 2007 College season for moving into Europe.
+Rulon left UCLA after the 2007 College season to move to Europe.
 In the same year she joined the A.S.D Roma team playing in the Italian Women's Waterpolo Championship.
 With A.S.D.
-Roma she won that year the LEN Cup, as best scorer of final match in Padua.
+Roma she won that the LEN Cup, as best scorer of the final match in Padua.